Chrico/wp-fields/README.md

 );
 ```

 That's a lot of code for just creating 1 single input field.
-So, this package will provide an elegant way to create form fields via configuration or in an OOP-way.
-This can save a lot of time when and solves the most common problems in WordPress.
+And the field has also to be created completely by hand.
+No help, no API anywhere.
+So, this package will provide an elegant way to create form fields via easy configuration to save some time.

 ---